rescend/wd-discord-tts-bot/README.md

 ### **Required:**
 - Docker or Python 3.9+
 - `ffmpeg` installed and accessible in `PATH`
-- Google Gemini API key (for Gemini TTS)
+- Running instance of Kokoro-FastAPI (for Kokoro TTS)
-- Running instance of `alltalk` (for AllTalk TTS - optional)
+- Optional: Running instance of AllTalk (for AllTalk TTS fallback)

 ### **Voice Codec:**
 - `libopus` (automatically installed in Docker)